National Trust for Historic Preservation: History

-In 2010, Stephanie Meeks became the organization’s president, replacing Richard Moe, who had led the organization for 17 years.
+In 2010, Stephanie Meeks became the organization's president, replacing Richard Moe, who had led the organization for 17 years.

-In 2013, the National Trust headquarters moved from the Andrew Mellon Building on 1785 Massachusetts Avenue, NW in Washington D.C.’s Dupont Circle to the historic Watergate office complex.
+In 2013, the National Trust headquarters moved from the Andrew Mellon Building on 1785 Massachusetts Avenue, NW in Washington D.C.'s Dupont Circle to the historic Watergate office complex.
 Meeks said in a statement about the move, "The selection of the Watergate demonstrates our ongoing commitment to recognizing and protecting important places from every era in American history, including the recent past."
 In 2022, the National Trust headquarters moved from the Watergate to a shared coworking space (located in a former Garfinckel's department store) in downtown D.C.

-The National Trust’s programs include publication of the annual list of America's 11 Most Endangered Historic Places, first issued in 1988, which highlights endangered sites across the country.
+The National Trust's programs include publication of the annual list of America's 11 Most Endangered Historic Places, first issued in 1988, which highlights endangered sites across the country.

 Meeks stepped down as president in December 2018.
 Former general counsel and chief legal officer Paul Edmondson then served as president and CEO until the spring of 2023.

-Beginning in January of 2024, Carol Quillen, former president of Davidson College, began serving as president and CEO.
+Beginning in January 2024, Carol Quillen, former president of Davidson College, began serving as president and CEO.